micmejia/bible-dump/NKJV/Jeremiah/Jer 7.md

 Do not trust in these lying words, saying, 'The temple of the Lord, the temple of the Lord, the temple of the Lord _are_ these.'

 ###### 5
-"For if you thoroughly amend your ways and your doings, if you thoroughly execute [^a]judgment between a man and his neighbor,
+"For if you thoroughly amend your ways and your doings, if you thoroughly execute judgment between a man and his neighbor,

 ###### 6
 _if_ you do not oppress the stranger, the fatherless, and the widow, and do not shed innocent blood in this place, or walk after other gods to your hurt,